'Bright Ideas' earn teachers grants from EnergyUnited

 People are also reading…

-Two of those locally were Tracy Skeens of Crossroad Arts & Science Early College and Adrian Bustle of North Iredell High School.
+Two of those locally were Tracy Skeens of Crossroads Arts & Science Early College and Adrian Bustle of North Iredell High School.

-Skeens was awarded a $638 grant that she said will be used to teach students digital storytelling skills to students.
-She said along with her colleague Gretchyn Bedard, they will use the funds to make podcasts and video recordings in the classroom.
+Skeens was awarded a $638 grant that she said will be used to teach digital storytelling skills to students.
+She said, along with her colleague Gretchyn Bedard, they will use the funds to make podcasts and video recordings in the classroom.

 “One of the goals of education now is to get kids up to date on 21st-century skills, which are very technology-based,” Skeens said.